wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.1.1 =
+* Define submit button height to be auto.

 = 1.1.0 =
 * Upgrade interface for better page/post selection.